Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 It covers the full picture of shared living.
 The moment you need something beyond expense splitting — coordinating cleaning, managing a shared shopping list, communicating about household issues — Settle Up hits a wall.
 You end up back in the WhatsApp group, which is where conflicts start.
 HouseKeepr keeps everything in one place.

 The free tier is actually complete.
 Settle Up's Pro plan costs money for things like unlimited groups and receipt scanning.
 HouseKeepr includes all core features — expenses, tasks, shopping, chat, polls — for free.
-You don't hit a paywall when you want basic functionality.
+You do not hit a paywall when you want basic functionality.
+Even receipt scanning and CSV export are included at no cost.

 Seven languages, including German.
-If you're in a flatshare in Berlin, Vienna, or Zürich with an international mix of flatmates, this matters.
+If you are in a flatshare in Berlin, Vienna, or Zurich with an international mix of flatmates, this matters.
 Not everyone is comfortable operating entirely in English.
-HouseKeepr supports German, French, Spanish, Portuguese, and more alongside English — making it genuinely accessible to diverse households.
+HouseKeepr supports German, French, Spanish, Portuguese, Italian, Catalan, and English — making it genuinely accessible to diverse households across Europe.

 Move-in and move-out management.
-This is a feature most expense apps don't think about at all, and it's one of the most stressful parts of shared living.
-HouseKeepr has tooling specifically for onboarding new flatmates and handling departures cleanly — documenting what was agreed, what's been paid, and what needs to happen.
+This is a feature most expense apps do not think about at all, and it is one of the most stressful parts of shared living.
+HouseKeepr has tooling specifically for onboarding new flatmates and handling departures cleanly — documenting what was agreed, what has been paid, and what needs to happen.

 Polls and house rules.
-These seem like small things until you've spent three days in a passive-aggressive group chat debate about whether the cleaning rota should change.
+These seem like small things until you have spent three days in a passive-aggressive group chat debate about whether the cleaning rota should change.
 Being able to run a quick poll or document household agreements in a shared space cuts down on friction.

 The "One App" Argument

 Settle Up solves the financial piece cleanly.
-But it doesn't touch the rest.
-HouseKeepr was built on the premise that you shouldn't need five different apps — one for expenses, one for chores, one for chat, one for shopping, one for polls — just to live reasonably harmoniously with other people.
+But it does not touch the rest.
+HouseKeepr was built on the premise that you should not need five different apps — one for expenses, one for chores, one for chat, one for shopping, one for polls — just to live reasonably harmoniously with other people.

-If you're the kind of household that genuinely only needs expense tracking and nothing else, Settle Up is a solid choice.
-But most flatshares aren't that simple.
+If you are the kind of household that genuinely only needs expense tracking and nothing else, Settle Up is a solid choice.
+But most flatshares are not that simple.

 What Real Flatshares Look Like